Dairy show attracts new exhibitors to Dubuque County Fair

 Armed with a hairdryer in one hand and a bottle of “really strong hairspray” in the other, he sprayed the hair on the ridge of the animal’s back to give it a “chiseled” look.

-“Most other fairs got cancelled, so it’s been nice to be able to compete here,” Trenton said, leading the freshly groomed heifer through the barn.
+“Most other fairs got canceled, so it’s been nice to be able to compete here,” Trenton said, leading the freshly groomed heifer through the barn.

 Trenton’s younger brother Dominic, 11, was walking his own calf, Milkshake, on an open patch of grass nearby.